HopeOrb/PlanetaryOrbitSimViaWebGL2/README.md

 ## About
 Our final exam project at 2024 Fall Hacettepe course BBM412 – Computer Graphics.

+Play the game on your browser from [here](https://hopeorb.github.io/PlanetaryOrbitSimViaWebGL2/)\
 Watch the trailer from [here](https://www.youtube.com/watch?v=PiQDeAovByc).

 <br>